Leith Hill Tower, Surrey Hills

 Immerse yourself in an exhibition of love, hope and despair as you explore the emotive work of Victorian artist George Frederic Watts, right from his very own gallery.
 If you’re feeling peckish, why not treat yourself to an afternoon tea, which features a delightful selection of sandwiches, cakes and, of course, scones with cream and jam.

-Those looking for a cheap day out in Surrey can head to the Guildford Museum, which has no entrance fee and is bursting with fascinating things to see and do.
+Those looking for affordable days out in Surrey can head to the Guildford Museum, which has no entrance fee and is bursting with fascinating things to see and do.
 Set in a gorgeous 17th-century house, the museum is full of charm and interest.
 Begin by browsing the stunning portrait work of Georgian painter John Russell, before checking out some of Surrey’s captivating pieces of local history.

 Stealth ride at Thorpe Park